College of Business

 MKTG g426 Marketing Research 3 credits.
 Evaluation and study of providing relevant marketing information to management.
 Emphasizes problem formulation, consideration of data sources, means of acquiring information, sampling, interpretation of results.
 PREREQ: MGT 216-MGT 217, MKTG 325.

 MKTG g428 Marketing Communications 3 credits.
 Introduction to the promotion process of business enterprises and other types or organizations.
 Emphasizes the management and implementation of advertising and sales promotion.
-Includes organizing and operating a sales force, control, sales planning, demand stimulation, advertising campaigns, selection of media, agency relations, analyses of advertising results.
-PREREQ: MKTG 325, MKTG g326, MKTG g327 OR PERMISSION OF INSTRUCTOR.
+Includes organizing and operating a sales force.
+PREREQ: MKTG 325.

 MKTG g465 International Marketing 3 credits.
 Comparative marketing arrangements are examined.
 Covers factors which need to be recognized by international marketing managers in analyzing markets, covering foreign operations, and in assessing economic, cultural, and political aspects of international markets.
 PREREQ: MKTG 325.

 MKTG g475 Competitive Intelligence 3 credits.
 How to use competitive intelligence to gain strategic advantage.
 Includes understanding of information gathering techniques, the conversion of information into intelligence, various analysis methodologies, and intelligence dissemination processes.
 PREREQ: MKTG 325.